 Botermans, Jack.
 The Book of Games.
 New York: Sterling Publishing Co., Inc., 2007.

-So, why did I use it as a source if I had reservations about it?
-Because it did help clarify some points in Duodecim Scriptorum for me.
-I consider Bell's description to be the more authoritative of the two (and actually believe it was probably one of Botermans's original sources as well because much of the information he provides is the same), but Bell left some points rather vague, such as which side of the board belongs to which player at the beginning and exactly how the dice rolls determine where the players should place their places on their home spaces.
+This book helped clarify some points in Duodecim Scriptorum for me.
+I consider Bell's description to be the more authoritative of the two (and actually believe it was probably one of Botermans's original sources as well because much of the information he provides is the same), but Bell left some points rather vague, such as which side of the board belongs to which player at the beginning and exactly how the dice rolls determine where the players should place their pieces on their home spaces.
 Do the players put their pieces on the right or the left from the player's point of view?
 Bell doesn't explicitly say, but Botermans says that the players' home spaces should be to each player's right.
-Do they place their pieces three at a time according to the three dice they roll or can they add dice rolls together as they do when moving the pieces after they are placed?
-Boterman's explanations seemed reasonable and didn't contradict any of Bell's important points, so I decided that it was alright to include them for clarification purposes.
+Do they place their pieces three at a time according to the three dice they roll, or can they add dice rolls together as they do when moving the pieces after they are placed?
+Boterman's explanations seemed reasonable and didn't contradict any of Bell's important points, so I decided that it was fine to include them for clarification purposes.

 Burns, Brian, ed.
 The Encyclopedia of Games.
 New York: Barnes & Noble Books, 1998.